-To conclude, we’d like to emphasise that cryptocurrency wallets play an important role in the present-day crypto economy and give new users the confidence to invest in and use cryptocurrencies.
+To conclude, we’d like to emphasise that a crypto wallet plays an important role in the present-day crypto economy and give new users the confidence to invest in and use cryptocurrencies.
 In this detailed guide, we informed you about the meaning of crypto wallets, different types, how they work, their pros & cons, what you should look for in them and the best cryptocurrency wallets in 2021.

-Yes, considering the security and advantages they offer to people wanting to safely store big amounts of cryptocurrencies.
+Yes, considering the security and advantages a hardware wallet can offer to people wanting to safely store big amounts of cryptocurrencies.